 Accounts receivable consist primarily of noninterest-bearing amounts due for various services.
-Allowance for uncollectable accounts receivable is determined based on historical experience, an assessment of economic conditions, and a review of subsequent collections.
+Allowance for credit losses is determined based on historical experience, an assessment of economic conditions, and a review of subsequent collections.
 Accounts receivable are written off when deemed uncollectable.
-At June 30, 2023 and 2022, no allowance was considered necessary.
+Management has determined that the current and reasonable and supportable forecasted economic conditions are consistent with the economic conditions included in the historical information.
+As a result, the historical loss rates have not been adjusted for differences in current conditions or forecasted changes.
+At June 30, 2024 and 2023, no allowance was considered necessary.

 Notes receivable represent amounts from collateralized obligations due under extended payment terms exceeding one year.
 The notes carry interest rates varying from 6% to 7.5%, with payments applied first to unpaid interest balances and any remainder to the principal balance.
-The Foundation evaluates collectability of the balances based upon historical experience and the specific circumstances of individual notes, with an allowance for uncollectable amounts being provided if necessary.
-There was no allowance at June 30, 2023 and 2022.
+The Foundation evaluates collectability of the balances based upon historical experience and the specific circumstances of individual notes, with an allowance for credit losses being provided if necessary.
+There was no allowance at June 30, 2024 and 2023.